yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Hex Crawling
 - A "hex" represents 6 miles on a map.
 - A day is divided into 3 phases of approximately 8 hours each.
 - A single **Wilderness Action** can be chosen per phase.
-In order to avoid **Fatigue** or _depriviation_, one phase is usually spent taking the **Rest** action.
+In order to avoid **Fatigue**, one phase must be spent taking the **Rest** action.
+- For each night the party skips the **Rest** action, each PC adds one **Fatigue** to their inventory.

 ### Wilderness Actions
 #### Travel
-The party travels through a hex.
-- If travelling by road, an unencumbered and otherwise healthy person person can walk 24 miles per day, or 48 miles by horse.
+- A healthy person can travel by foot up to two hexes per day.
+Horses and similar mounts double travelling speed.
 - Obvious locations, features, and terrain types of nearby hexes are revealed according to their distance.
 - The party must be careful to avoid losing their way (see the [Getting Lost](#getting-lost) table).
 - The Warden rolls on the [Events Table](#events-table).

 ##### Getting Lost
-- There is typically a 2-in-6 chance the party will get lost when traveling via difficult or hard-to-see terrain.
+- There is a 2-in-6 chance the party will get lost when traveling via difficult or hard-to-see terrain.
 - Maps and relevant backgrounds negate the need for a roll, or decrease the chances to 1-in-6.

 #### Explore